Deep Instance Segmentation with Automotive Radar Detection Points: Related Works

 \subsection{Point Cloud Processing}

-Point clouds are sporadic and permutation invariant, making effective information extraction challenging.
+Points in the point cloud are sporadic and permutation invariant, making effective information extraction challenging.
 While the image processing techniques, such as 2D convolution, can be extrapolated into the realm of 3D point cloud data processing, the outcomes of such approaches turn out to be ineffective.

 PointNet \cite{PointNet} and the subsequent variants \cite{PointNet++} are network structures designed specifically for point cloud data, where the input data points are projected into a higher dimension space before going through a permutation invariant function, e.g., a max pooling function, for feature extraction.
-For classification tasks, the outcome of the max pooling function is utilized for the final prediction, whereas for segmentation tasks, the output of the max pooling function is then combined with other information during the feature propagation layers, and the network also outputs the classification of each data point.

-As opposed to taking all the data points as the input of the first layer, as does PointNet, PointNet++ seeks to imitate the convolution layer of 2D images, in an attempt to capture the local context.
-To achieve this, a Set Abstraction (SA) layer is used to sample, group points and capture local structure.
-Furthermore, the Feature Propagation (FP) layer is devised to propagate features from sampled points to original points and get point-wise features, for the purpose of segmentation.
+As opposed to PointNet that taking all the data points as the input of the first layer, PointNet++ \cite{PointNet++} seeks to imitate the convolution layer of 2D images and attempt to capture the local context.
+To achieve this, a set abstraction (SA) layer is used to sample, group points and capture local structure.
+Furthermore, the feature propagation (FP) layer is devised to propagate features from sampled points to original points and get point-wise features, for the purpose of segmentation.

-PointNet and PointNet++ do not provide the function of direct instance segmentation, but some efforts have 1been made toward this direction.
+PointNet and PointNet++ do not provide the function of direct instance segmentation, but some efforts have been made toward this direction.
 For instance, SGPN \cite{SGPN} takes PointNets as its backbone and introduce a similarity matrix for instance segmentation.
-And HAIS \cite{HAIS}, an approach which combines PointNets with clustering, adopts hierarchical aggregation to progressively generate instance proposals, so as to overcome traditional clustering problems.
+HAIS \cite{HAIS} combines PointNets with clustering, adopts hierarchical aggregation to progressively generate instance proposals.